Remarks on degenerations of hyper-K\"ahler manifolds: Cohomologically mild degenerations and Proof of Theorem

-The implication (2) $\Longrightarrow$ (1) is similar to Corollary \ref{cororadu}.
+The implication (2) $\Longrightarrow$ (1) is similar to Corollary \ref{cororr}.
 Namely, a variety $X_0$ with klt singularities has a pure Hodge structure on $H^1(X_0)$ and $H^2(X_0)$.
-This follows from the extension of holomorphic forms on such varieties (see \cite{gkkp}), and it is worked out in detail in Schwald \cite{schwald}.
-Since, klt varieties are du Bois (N.B. here, it suffices to apply an earlier result of Kov\'acs \cite{Kovacs}: rational singularities are du Bois), it follows that the limit MHS in degree $2$ is pure.
+This follows from the extension of holomorphic forms on such varieties (see \cite{gkkp}), and it is worked out in Schwald \cite{schwald}.
+Since, klt varieties are du Bois, it follows that the limit MHS in degree $2$ is pure.
 As before, this is equivalent to the monodromy being finite.